Top 5 Winners Of The Dow - Cramer's Mad Money (1/26/17)

 Viewer calls taken by Cramer

-Cemex (NYSE:CX): Cramer prefers US Concrete (NASDAQ:USCR) and Martin Marietta Materials (NYSE:MLM) instead of Cemex.
+Cemex (NYSE:CX): Cramer prefers U.S. Concrete (NASDAQ:USCR) and Martin Marietta Materials (NYSE:MLM) instead of Cemex.

 Keane Group (NYSE:FRAC): It might be good in the long run, but Schlumberger (NYSE:SLB) is a definite long-term buy.